 - CASS 7A (Client Money Distribution): This section covers the rules for distributing client money in the event of a firm's failure.
 It outlines how client money should be returned or transferred, minimising the impact on clients during a wind-down scenario.

-How to implement CASS 6 & CASS 7
+How can firms implement CASS 6 & CASS 7?

 To comply with CASS 6 and CASS 7, firms must have a deep understanding of their obligations and implement comprehensive processes to meet these standards.
 Here are some key steps to take: